mickfuzz/phd4/_posts/thesis_chapters/2025-1-7-Culture.md

 - explore potential implications for facilitators and researchers on use of GDP collection as an  intermediate pedagogical construct.

 - add in a lens of UDL as a helpful framework to design for varied experience, opening in up diverse affordences.

+**more intro material**

+An underlying proposal of this thesis is the development of  learner agency can be facilitated by designing effective learning environments.
+To do this I draw on key forms of developmental agency explored in Chapter 3.

+This section synthesises findings learner agency in relation to existing conceptions of agency in other research.

+This section explores these academic conceptions in a playful way using relatable metaphors from related research.
+The aim of this playful/relatable approach is to aid the situation of later recommendations for researchers and educators working in this area in an accessible way.

+## Part one - Exploring concepts of abstract and concrete knowledge frameworks in relation to Game Design Patterns

 ### Discussion of findings in relation to CHAT conceptions of abstraction